ory-corp/zendesk-copenhagen-theme/README.md

+# Ory Network Customizations
+Ory manages all customizations to the Zendesk HelpCenter in this repository.

 # Copenhagen Theme by Zendesk

 The Copenhagen theme is the default Zendesk Guide theme.
 It is designed to be responsive and accessible.